TIPS ON BACKPACKING IN SOUTHEAST ASIA:

 Transportation over land

 For a 5-6 hour bus, it should cost about $8, overnight buses are about $12, some of them have a toilet inside and offers a reclined seat up to 160-degrees.
 They also offer some snack and a bottle of water.
 You can also take a bus to cross the border.
-For example from Vietnam to Laos, Thailand to Cambodia, and other land borders in Southeast Asia.
+For example from Vietnam to Laos, Thailand to Cambodia, Malaysia to Singapore, and other land borders in Southeast Asia.

 There are $25 for a domestic flight, $35 (is the lowest I've taken) for a flight to another Southeast Asia country - the price differs A LOT because of the distance and the fact that even there are budget airlines in Southeast Asia, so far, there are no airlines that offer crazy cheap tickets like Ryanair or Wizz Air.
 I use this site to find cheap flights for Southeast Asia.

 You should be able to find $3 meal in a casual restaurant and fast food or $1 for a street food if you're down for that.
 It is very rare that hostels in Southeast Asia have a kitchen.

 From FREE tours to $10 for a day trip (covers transportation and/or bottle of water) are both can be found easily.
 Free walking tours exist in major cities (remember to tip the tour guide), while there are very cheap tours like in Cambodia, I managed to get on a boat tour for $10 with food and drinks, a $3 tour in Phnom Penh where you pay for the transportation only.
 I highly suggest this site for tours all over Southeast Asia, I've had a great experience with them, I even booked their tours in Europe.